Chipato1/uda-observability/project/README.md

 **Note:** For the screenshots, you can store all of your answer images in the `answer-img` directory.
+## Quicknote

+Reminder:
+- start vagrant
+- tunnel the ports 8080 and 3000

 ## Verify the monitoring installation